 I remember the Aer Lingus flights swooping low over Southie to land at Logan on the other side of the harbor.
 The Irish tricolor was as ubiquitous as the stars and stripes; the shamrock as common as the stylized “B” of the Boston Red Sox.

 Southie was a place of police sirens and church bells, of shouted rage and hearty laughter.
-I worked at the University of Massachusetts/ Boston in nearby Dorchester.
-My neighborhood was full of cops, firefighters, longshoremen, teachers, pressmen, iron workers and commercial fishermen.
+The neighborhood was full of cops, firefighters, longshoremen, teachers, pressmen, iron workers and commercial fishermen.
 Many of the moms were much too young, and kids were on every corner.

 Whitey Bulger fled Boston in 1994, about the same time U.S. News and World Report reported Southie had one of the highest concentrations of white poverty in the nation.
 But young urban professionals, or “yuppies,” already were beginning to discover the neighborhood before I moved to Texas in January 1993.
 By the time U.S. Sen. John Kerry was nominated for president at the 2004 Democratic National Convention in Boston, the transformation was nearly complete, drawing media attention at the time.

-Nine years later, the AP reported during Bulger’s trial:
+Nine years later, during Bulger’s trial, the AP reported:

 Triple O’s, a hole-in-the-wall bar where Bulger allegedly collected unpaid loans, is now a sushi bar.
 Across the street is a Starbucks.